Military Road North Coast New South Wales 2480

 The course is responsive to contemporary nursing practices and provides content and clinical experiences as follows:

 Professional areas: critical thinking and analysis, provision and coordination of person-centered care, independent and collaborative care, primary health care, mental health, acute and complex care, chronic disease management, palliative care, leadership and care management, aged care.

 Social sciences: Australian health care system, Indigenous studies, philosophy, psychology and sociology for health sciences, legal and ethical studies and research methods.

-Graduate opportunities include: registered nurse in a range of public and private health sectors; delivering acute and chronic disease care and management in clinical settings such as paediatrics, community health, primary health care and education; as a practice nurse in GP clinics, mental health, child care, aged care, perioperative care, Indigenous health, rural and remote area health, emergency departments and critical care.
+Graduate opportunities for registered nurses exist in a range of public and private health sectors; delivering acute and chronic disease care and management in clinical settings such as pediatrics, community health, primary health care and education; as a practice nurse in GP clinics, mental health, child care, aged care, preoperative care, Indigenous health, rural and remote area health, medical surgical settings, emergency departments and critical care.